Cyprus Permanent Residency

 - Fast Track applications with processing times of 60 – 70 days for final approval.

 - There is no requirement to live permanently in Cyprus to maintain the permit.

-- Permit is granted for indefinite duration, with one off application, no renewal.
+- A permit is granted for an indefinite duration, with the one-off application, no renewal.

 - Cyprus is a Full member in the EU since 2004.

 - High Standard of International schooling and universities

 - Direct flights to and from many countries inside and outside Europe from the 2 main international airports of Cyprus.